Your Home's History

 The title deeds to your home should include:

-They may be used to trace the owners of the land on which the house was built.
+Title deeds can help tracer the owners of the house, and the land on which the house was built.

-These deeds may be held by the solicitor, bank or building society involved in selling and purchasing your house.
-Further information for many properties can be obtained from the Land Registry.
+These deeds may be held by the solicitor, bank, or building society involved in buying and selling your house.
+The Land Registry provides further information for many properties for a fee.

 Are you researching the history of a listed building?